ahmccormick/Cannabis_EGS/README.md

 # EGS Pipeline

-Inputs needed to start
-.vcf file with your genotype information and lat/long data for your samples in a .csv
+Inputs needed: .vcf file with your genotype information and lat/long data for your samples in a .csv

 1. Identification of core (1_core_identification.py)
    This script was used on the filtered vcf file in PyCharm to identify a core (change accordingly for 30% of your dataset) *You will need to edit this to your samples which have georeferences.
-Alternatively if your .vcf is small an alternative is available in R and can be found in the Cannabis_EGS_Figures_manuscript.R file
+If your .vcf is small an alternative is available in R and can be found in the Cannabis_EGS_Figures_manuscript.R file

 2. Convert vcf to format for rrBLUP (2_vcf_to_rrBLUP.py) In terminal locally with the below command structure: